itmeson/c-labscience/src/lessons/s-week1-monday.rst

 #################

 :date: 2014-03-10
 :summary: Introduction to the spring term.
-Our goal this week is to figure out what was really going on with the water-ice-salt mixtures
+Our goal this week is to figure out what was really going on with the water-ice-salt mixtures.
+Reminder -- Tuesday schedule today: A,F,E does this Monday, G does this Tuesday.
 :category: lessons
 :tags: spring, reactions, rates, phase change, energy

 =======